confluentinc/tutorials/python-connectors/README.md

 ### Start the cluster

 1. Open a terminal and go to the tutorial folder.
+2. Build the connect image, which uses a specific Dockerfile: `docker-compose build`
-2. Start the cluster: `docker-compose up -d`
+3. Start the cluster: `docker-compose up -d`
-3. Wait for a few seconds and run: `docker-compose ps`.
+4. Wait for a few seconds and run: `docker-compose ps`.
 Everything container instance should be marked as running.

 ### Start a connector and an SMT